All Episodes

 We send all of the wrong signals for a grown-up society.

-I just think, yeah, and with me, I'm I'm trying to finish college and I have two classes left and I'll be done.
+I just think, you know, and with me, I'm trying to finish college and I have two classes left and I'll be done.

-And I I just think that this health care thing, I think she know I I don't really know what to believe because it does say a lot of promise, a lot of things like the the um baby bond thing, I think was a joke.
+And I just think that this healthcare thing, I think she, you know, I don't really know what to believe because she does say a lot of promise, a lot of things like the baby bond thing, I think, was a joke.

 I mean, give me a break.

-I I want to talk about that when we come back a little bit, be because you you gotta understand what economists call rational man theory is at work here.
+I want to talk about that when we come back a little bit because you've got to understand what economists call rational man theory is at work here.

 We respond to incentives.

-That's a great difference between human beings and animals.
+That's the great difference between human beings and animals.

-We have the ability to reason and we uh we respond to our our self-interest, a healthy self-interest, I would argue.
+We have the ability to reason, and we respond to our self-interest, a healthy self-interest, I would argue.

 So when taxes are lower, we work harder.